Sess254/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that generates the assembly code of a C code and save it in an output file
+script that compiles a c file and creates an executable name cisfun